VioletBitKitten/SAPI/doc/SAPI.md

 #### TSpVoice.AudioOutput

 The output device speech is directed to.
-To set a voice use a returned value from the [GetAudioOutputs](#tspvoicegetaudiooutputs) method.
+To set an output device use a returned value from the [GetAudioOutputs](#tspvoicegetaudiooutputs) method.

 **Definition:**